 Travel tip: Whenever you check into a new room, do a quick check for bed bugs.
 Check out my guide How to Avoid Bed Bugs While Traveling to help you out.

-Travel Vaccinations and Medications for Round the World Travel
+Travel Vaccinations and Medications for a Round the World Trip

 Start by researching the recommended travel vaccines for each of the regions that you plan to visit.
 To help you determine which vaccines you need, check out this guide from the CDC.

 - Typhoid- This potentially deadly disease spreads through contaminated food or water.
 A vaccine is recommended for almost all international travel.
 Particularly trips in Asia and Africa.
-The vaccine is available in an oral version which lasts for 5 years.
-An injectable version is also available which lasts for 2 years.
+The vaccine is available in an oral version and an injectable version.

 - Hepatitis A and B- These are liver infections.
 Hep A is transmitted through contaminated food and water.
-It is common in travelers.
+It is common among travelers.
 Hep B spreads through bodily fluids.
 All travelers should be vaccinated against both.
-The vaccine requires three injections.
-The series takes 6 months.
-Plan accordingly.

 - Polio- Most people receive this vaccination during childhood.
 Check your vaccine history to make sure.